-The rebound damping is adjusted by turning the slotted adjuster screw (B) on the top of both fork legs.
-Next to it will be the writing S-F, meaning Slow and Fast.
-The adjuster has several stages of adjustment.
-This determines how quickly the fork returns to its extended position after being compressed.
+The rebound damping is adjusted by turning the slotted adjuster screw (A) on the top of both fork legs.
+Next to the screw are the letters "H" meaning Hard (slower rebound) and "S" meaning Soft (faster rebound).
+The adjuster has 9 stages of adjustment.
+This determines how quick the fork returns to its extended position after being compressed.

-- Turning the rebound adjuster screw clockwise will slow the rebound speed down making it better for larger, rolling terrain or bumps. - Turning the rebound adjuster screw counter-clockwise will increase the rebound speed making it better for smaller, rougher bumps.
+- Turning the rebound adjuster screw clockwise slows the rebound speed down making it better for larger, rolling terrain or bumps. - Turning the rebound adjuster screw counter-clockwise increases the rebound speed making it better for smaller, rougher bumps.
 Adjust each fork leg evenly.